kiwix/kiwix-js-pwa/README.md

 Additionally, if you obtained this app from a Vendor Store (including extensions), then the Store operator may track your usage of the app (e.g. download, install, uninstall, date and number of sessions) for the purpose of providing anonymous, aggregate usage statistics to developers.
 If this concerns you, you should check the relevant Store Privacy Policy for further information.
-If you are using the PWA version, then note that **by design** any PWA will periodically check the PWA server (in this case, kiwix.github.io) to see if the Service Worker has been updated.

 **Builds of this app are available that do not use a Store or an online Service Worker.** Please see: